dmberry/nostos/docs/refactor-plan.md

 Do (2) regardless; it costs nothing and the script has already earned its place.

+**DONE, v1.231.** `tools/lint.mjs` implements both rules with no dependencies:
+63 files in 0.3 seconds, clean.
+It is a heuristic at file scope rather than a parser, which is coarser than ESLint and enough for this bug class.

+It was **proved against the real bugs** before being trusted, which matters more than the implementation: reintroduce `worldSeed` for `WORLD_SEED` and a second `notesPressed` in one class, and the linter reports both while `node --check` passes them silently.
+Writing it also produced four rounds of its own false positives — prose leaking out of nested template interpolations (396), multi-declarator statements (249), a regex swallowing across statement boundaries (55), destructuring defaults and static class fields (5) — and one outright hang, from running `/\w+$/` against the whole output on every character.
+Each of those is a thing it now knows about.

 ## 7. The plan

 Each stage ships on its own, is verifiable on its own, and is ordered so that the